-Online Consortium course enrollment must be approved by the student's Advisor and the Records Office.
+Online Consortium course enrollment must be approved by the student's advisor and the Records Office.
 A PGS student must be in good academic standing to enroll in an Online Consortium course and a maximum of one Online Consortium course may be taken while the student is enrolled in another PGS course.
-If a student has completed the cohort and needs additional coursework for other degree requirements, they may take more than one Online Consortium course during the term, in consultation with an advisor.
 Students will pay the standard per-credit tuition rate to enroll in an Online Consortium course.